Kristina01111000/Drws_site/README.md

 - Send invoice for oct 17 to nov 16
-- Put sections of 4 elements course in google drive & link to dr w
-- Think about breakdown of the course from slide 94 to the end and upload with decision
-- Make quizzes for the after lessons are added
 - Figure out if site ground optimizer is better than autooptimize
 - Switch monthly topic to january -> the power of spices instead on month
 - After next peepso update: add new mobile sidebar -> make sure the scroll works better
 - Switch footer menu to monthly topics
-- Change 4 element course title to “discovering the power of nature’s four elements”
-- Change widget for 4 elements course to “check out Dr w’s “discovering the power of nature’s four elements””
-- Going to make 4 elements course part of the 4 month course,
-- Remove the 4 elements course from the site, it is part of the learning program
 - For earth picture in homepage make text bigger
 - Home page air  change elbow room power to the chi power of air
 - Homepage pictures put little articles lower on the page, link to them, if its long put a read more